Caleb-o/c3-cookbook/src/basics/modules.md

 {{#include ../../examples/basics/modules_generic.c3::5}}
 ```

-Since we use the module, how does that look when importing?
+Notice the `(<Type>)` syntax.
+This is also used when passing the generic parameter(s).
+Since we declare generics on the module, how does that look when importing?

 ```c++
 {{#include ../../examples/basics/modules_generic_use.c3::1}}
 ```

 This is just importing as normal?
 So how do we use the generic?
-We can use our `Foo` like this:
+We can use our `Foo` type that we declared like this:

 ```c++
 {{#include ../../examples/basics/modules_generic_use.c3::8}}